Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 – Updating the ServiceConfiguration.cscfg with your Storage Account Name and Key ####
+In this task, you will update the Connection String values within the ServiceConfiguration file using the Storage Account you created in the previous task.

 1. Next, open **Assets/Server/ServiceConfiguration.cscfg**.